kusha31393/Finetune-qwen-VLM-in-less-than-5-minutes/README.md

-# Qwen Vision Language Model Fine-tuning for LaTeX OCR --> takes less than 5 minutes
+# Qwen Vision Language Model Fine-tuning for LaTeX OCR

 This project fine-tunes the Qwen2-VL-7B-Instruct model to convert mathematical equation images into their corresponding LaTeX representations using LoRA (Low-Rank Adaptation) for efficient parameter-efficient training.